hype-moment/Xfwm4-Themes/README.md

 Then just set the themes in the xfce settings, not forgetting to change the Xfwm4 theme as well

+# General observations

+The system is using tint2 as a panel, but I didn’t find it necessary because of its settings here, because the use of bars is relative, and it depends on the personal taste of each one, and also because there are a huge number of bar options to be used , even the xfce4-panel, which is already native to the system

 # Hype

 ![alt text](https://github.com/hype-moment/Xfwm4-Themes/blob/master/Examples/Hype.png)